 The science of embryology establishes that from the earliest stages of development, the unborn are distinct, living, and whole human beings.
 Breaking that down, the embryo is:

-Distinct from the mother -- with his or her unique DNA and possibly different blood type, for example
+Unique -- not a part of his or her mother, but genetically distinct; possibly with a different blood type, for example

-Whole -- everything needed for development is already present
+Complete -- everything needed for development is already present; simply needs time to grow

 While the early embryo does not look like an adult, it does look exactly as a developing human should at that stage of development.
 "Embryo" and "fetus" are simply stages of life in a span that includes others -- such as "infant," "toddler," "adolescent," and "adult."